THIS DATE IN HISTORY: May 27

 Parent becomes the first player to win the Conn Smythe Trophy as playoff MVP in back-to-back seasons.

 1993: Wayne Gretzky saves the day for the Los Angeles Kings in Game 6 of the Western Conference Final.
-The Toronto Maple Leafs hold Gretzky off the score sheet through regulation, but he scores a power-play goal 1:41 into overtime to give the Kings a series-tying 5-4 victory at the Great Western Forum.
-Gretzky keeps alive the Kings' hopes of making the Stanley Cup Final for the first time when he redirects a pass from Luc Robitaille past Toronto goaltender Felix Potvin for the win.
+The Toronto Maple Leafs hold Gretzky off the scoresheet through regulation, but he scores a power-play goal 1:41 into overtime to give the Kings a series-tying 5-4 victory at the Great Western Forum in Inglewood, California.
+Gretzky keeps alive the Kings' hopes of making the Stanley Cup Final for the first time when he redirects a pass from Luc Robitaille past Toronto goalie Felix Potvin for the win.

 Video: Memories: Matteau sends Rangers to Stanley Cup Final

 2003: Brodeur makes 16 saves to help the Devils defeat the Mighty Ducks of Anaheim 3-0 in Game 1 of the Stanley Cup Final in East Rutherford, New Jersey.
-Brodeur becomes the second NHL goaltender to have a shutout in each of the four rounds in the playoffs.
+Brodeur becomes the second goalie in NHL history to have a shutout in each of the four rounds in the playoffs.
 Jeff Friesen scores twice for New Jersey, which outshoots Anaheim 21-8 through the first two periods.

 2004: Brad Richards ties a single-season record with his sixth game-winning goal of the 2004 Stanley Cup Playoffs.
 He also has an assist, helping the Tampa Bay Lightning defeat the Calgary Flames 4-1 in Game 2 of the Stanley Cup Final at the St. Pete Times Forum.
 The victory ties the best-of-7 series 1-1.